kirkhauck/whats-cookin/README.md

 ## Abstract

 What's Cookin is an app that populates a page with recipe thumbnails.
 Users are able to click a recipe and view the instructions, ingredients, and the total cost of the ingredients.
-The user is able favorite recipes and click the `Show Favorites` button to see only the recipes they favorited.
+The user is able favorite recipes and click the `Favorites` button to see only the recipes they favorited.
 Users are able to look up recipes by name and by tags.
+Users can also select from any currency to update the cost of each ingredient and the total.
 ***

 ### Technologies Used: